Will my auto insurance cover other cars?

 These coverage limits are listed as 25/50/25.
 But car insurance companies recommend that you carry 50/100/50 limits to avoid out-of-pocket expenses or lawsuits.
 However, higher coverage limits drive up auto insurance rates.

-If you want your car insurance company to cover damages for your vehicle after an authorized driver wrecks it, you’ll need more coverage.
+If you want your car insurance company to cover damages to your vehicle after an authorized driver wrecks it, you’ll need more coverage.

 Here’s a list of auto insurance coverage options that will pay for damages and repairs to your vehicle after an accident.